RinesaHoxha/Battleship-Game/README.md

-Battleship Game

-Problem Description: Implement a program to play the game Battleship.
-The program should take as input the Battleship board and output the moves to win the game.
-Requirements:The program should be able to play any valid Battleship board
-Algorithm: Monte Carlo Tree Search
-Input: A Battleship board
-Output: The moves to win the game
+# Battleship AI with MCTS

+## Introduction
+Battleship AI is an interactive game where players compete against a computer to win in the classic game of Battleship.
+Utilizing the Monte Carlo Tree Search (MCTS) algorithm, the computer makes strategic moves based on the current state of the game.
+Designed to work with a standard 10x10 Battleship board, our program is versatile and can scale to accommodate different board sizes.

+## Specifications
+This project is created with:
+- React: 17
+- JavaScript
+- Deployed using Netlify